SmartableAI/artificial-intelligence/_news/2021-02-12-2-self-driving-car-stocks-to-buy-in-2021.md

 ---
 category: news
 title: "2 Self-Driving Car Stocks to Buy in 2021"
-excerpt: "Self-driving cars will change the world in countless ways.
-They hold the promise of riders being able to engage in other activities while in a vehicle, collisions and traffic deaths being significantly reduced,"
+excerpt: "In other words, Waymo has way mo' data, and data is a huge advantage when it comes to artificial intelligence.
+Moreover, with the launch of Waymo One in 2018, it became the first company to offer ..."
-publishedDateTime: 2021-02-11T21:20:00Z
+publishedDateTime: 2021-02-11T20:34:00Z
 originalUrl: "https://www.fool.com/investing/2021/02/11/2-self-driving-car-stocks-to-buy-in-2021/"
 webUrl: "https://www.fool.com/investing/2021/02/11/2-self-driving-car-stocks-to-buy-in-2021/"
 type: article